homeylab/helm-charts/charts/qbittorrent-exporter/README.md

 ```

 ### Install Example
+Only some options are shown, view `values.yaml` for an exhaustive list.
+You can add/change more properties as needed.

 Click below to expand for an example of a valid `custom-values.yaml` file.
-You can add/change more properties as needed.

 <details closed>
 <summary>custom-values.yaml</summary>
 <br>